thalesfnsc/thalesfnsc/README.md

 - I'm deeply interesting in Deep Learning, Astrophysics and Neuroscience 🔭.
 - Always learning about application of Deep Neural Networks in physics 🧐.
 - Interested in Computational Fluid Dynamics (CFD) ⚡.
-- I’m currently working on understand how Physics Informed Neural Networks (PINNs) behave 🔭.
+- I’m currently working on understand how Physics Informed Neural Networks (PINNs) works🔭.
 - I’m currently learning and Automatic Differentiation using Pytorch library 🌱 .
 - I've works in Deep Learning applied to Education and Cognitive Sciences 🧐 .